 - Students seem engaged and interested.
 Many IB students say they enjoy their classes, citing teacher involvement and the sense of community.
 “Teachers are interested in us as people,” one high schooler explains.
 It gets students ready for the next step: “Our kids are prepared for college,” says Yonkers IB Coordinator Marcella Lentine.
-A recent study of IB diploma programs in Chicago backs that up: graduates of such programs were 40 percent more likely to attend a four-year college and 50 percent more likely to attend selective colleges than graduates without IB diplomas.
+A 2012 study of IB diploma programs in Chicago backs that up: graduates of such programs were 40 percent more likely to attend a four-year college and 50 percent more likely to attend selective colleges than graduates without IB diplomas.

 - IB fosters global citizens. “[What we learn in class] opens our eyes to what goes on in the world,” one teenager says.
 Their mission is to “create a better and more peaceful world through intercultural understanding and respect.”

 - The program can succeed in a variety of settings.
-In a book on IB, Washington Post education columnist Jay Mathews discusses how IB transformed a Virginia high school once described as a place “no one wanted to go to … if they didn’t have to” into what Matthews recently described in a Washington Post article as “one of the strongest college-level programs in the country, with improved scores and 35 percent of the participants from black or Hispanic families.”
+In a book on IB, former Washington Post education columnist Jay Mathews discusses how IB transformed a Virginia high school once described as a place “no one wanted to go to … if they didn’t have to” into what Matthews described in a 2012 Washington Post article as “one of the strongest college-level programs in the country, with improved scores and 35 percent of the participants from black or Hispanic families.”